cagiurumescu/HDLWork/BOARDS/ZYBO_revB/002_zynq_intctrl_linux/README.md

 relation to F2P[0] not being detected.
 The situation is troubling as different devices may generate this interrupt pattern and thus one device would never trigger.
+* Has async signaling of interrupts to userspace and detection of which interrupt asserted using flags.